Who we are

 The ALIMA charter

-ALIMA’s purpose is to save lives and to care for the most at-risk populations, without any discrimination based on identity, religion or political affiliation.
+ALIMA’s purpose is to save lives and to care for the most at-risk communities, without any discrimination based on identity, religion or political affiliation.
 Our actions rely on proximity, innovation, and the alliance of organizations and individuals.

 We act with humanism, impartiality and with the respect of universal medical ethics.